miraland-labs/miraland/docs/src/getstarted/hello-world.md

 ### Write your program logic

-Every Solana program must define an `entrypoint` that tells the Solana runtime where to start executing your on chain code.
+Every Miraland program must define an `entrypoint` that tells the Miraland runtime where to start executing your on chain code.
 Your program's [entrypoint](../developing/on-chain-programs/developing-rust#program-entrypoint) should provide a public function named `process_instruction`:

 ```rust
 // declare and export the program's entrypoint